Business-ready architecture. Work with an open source leader.

 Learn how to avoid common microservices headaches and discover widely-used design patterns and expert best practices.
 We’ll show you how these best practices can be implemented in Java EE / Jakarta EE and Payara Micro.

-Access the following resources to learn how to make the most of the Eclipse MicroProfile APIs using the Payara Platform.
+Access the following resources to learn how to make the most of the MicroProfile APIs using the Payara Platform.

-Here’s how to make the most of the Eclipse MicroProfile Config API using the Payara Platform.
+Here’s how to make the most of the MicroProfile Config API using the Payara Platform.
 Learn how to integrate MicroProfile into your application and how to build highly configurable applications on the Payara Platform.

 Watch our 11-video series on building highly configurable applications on Payara Server using MicroProfile Config API.